giampaolo/psutil/docs/index.rst

   The sum of **used** and **available** does not necessarily equal **total**.
   On Windows **available** and **free** are the same.
+  See `examples/meminfo.py <http://code.google.com/p/psutil/source/browse/examples/meminfo.py>`_
+  script providing an example on how to convert bytes in a human readable form.

     >>> import psutil
     >>> mem = psutil.virtual_memory()